cosmos/ibc/README.md

 ## Synopsis

 This repository is the canonical location for development and documentation of inter-chain standards utilised by the Cosmos network & interchain ecosystem.
-Initially it will be used to consolidate design documentation for the inter-blockchain communication protocol (IBC), encoding standards for Cosmos chains, and miscellaneous utilities such as off-chain message signing.
+It shall be used to consolidate design rationale, protocol semantics, and encoding descriptions for the inter-blockchain protocol (IBC), including both the core transport, authentication, & ordering layer (IBC/TAO) and the application layers describing packet encoding & processing semantics (IBC/APP).
+Contributions are welcome.

+The rendered, ordered set of all interchain standards written so far can be read as [a single PDF](./spec.pdf).

 ## Standardisation